Table of Contents

 Carl Jung has undoubtedly introduced us to an immense array of hugely influential theories and concepts, which can help us better understand some of the most mysterious aspects of our own psyche.
 As Carl Jung himself indicated, all his ideas had their origin within his initial fantasies and dreams, which Jung started to document from 1912 onwards: “All my works, all my creative activity, has come from those initial fantasies and dreams which began in 1912.”
 (Seven Sermons to the Dead, p.
 192) Up until 2020, Carl Jung’s Red Book brought us closest to these initial fantasies and dreams.
-Now, however, since the publication of Carl Jung’s Black Books at the end of 2020 by the editor Sonu Shamdasani, we can come even closer and, in effect, read these initial fantasies and dreams in its entirety on our own.
+Now, however, since the publication of Carl Jung’s Black Books at the end of 2020 by the editor Sonu Shamdasani, we can, as illustrated throughout this Black Books Summary, come even closer and, in effect, read these initial fantasies and dreams in its entirety on our own.

 Whereas the Red Book only encompasses material written between 1913 and 1916, the Black Books consist of 7 volumes written between 1913 and 1932.
 In this sense, one can consider the Black Books an extension of the Red Book.
 As Shamdasani indicated at the back of the book-set, the Black Books were the most important unpublished work written by Carl Jung.